HMS Caroline : Wiki Commons

 Until recently, she served as the static headquarters and training ship for the royal naval reserve in the Alexandra Dock, Belfast.

-Plans to scrap the ship for its raw metals had been proposed for August 2012, unless initial estimates of £5 million in restorations, along with a yearly £250 maintenance fee needed to be raised to ensure the survival of this historic monument to WW1′s naval warfare.
+Plans to scrap the ship for its raw metals have been proposed for August 1, unless initial estimates of £5 million in restorations, along with a yearly £250 maintenance fee can be raised to ensure the survival of this historic monument to WW1 naval warfare.

 Seeped in history, the Caroline was part of the Royal Navy’s Grand fleet (& now the last surviving member) that fought in the Battle of Jutland on the 31st May and 1st June in 1916.
 The battle comprised of the Imperial German Navy’s High Seas Fleet and Royal Navy’s Grand Fleet, comprising of 250 ships.